c-sanders/Quaternion/README.md

 #####

 Absolutely!
 Quaternions are an extension of complex numbers, and they're especially powerful in representing rotations in three dimensions.
-Let’s explore how they work and their practical applications.
+Let's explore how they work and their practical applications.

 ---

-## ?? **What Are Quaternions?
+## What Are Quaternions?

-**

 A **quaternion** is a mathematical object that extends complex numbers.
 It has one real part and three imaginary parts: